 Fills provided buffer name with the program's file name up to len characters.
-The filename may include path information.
+The file-name may include path information.

 '''

-bool getSourceObj(BPatch Vector<BPatch sourceObj > &sources)
+bool getSourceObj(BPatch_Vector<BPatch_sourceObj > &sources)

 '''

-Fills the parameter vector, sources, with the source objects (see section 4.5) that belong to this image.
+Fill sources with the source objects (see section 4.5) that belong to this image.
 If there are no source objects, the function returns false.
 Otherwise, it returns true.